DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/current-time-indicator.md

 # CurrentTimeIndicator Plugin Reference

-A plugin that renders the current time indicator and shades that cover appointments and timetable cells up to the current time.
+A plugin that renders the current time indicator and the shading that covers appointments and timetable cells up to the current time.

 ## Import